TheToddLuci0/Tarkov-Scammer/README.md

 ## Running
 First, get an API key from Tarkov-Market (note, a paid Tarkov-Market account is required).
 Then, pass that as the only argument to the function `scam.py`.
+You can also put the api key into a file called `.secret`, and the program will automatically use that key.

 For example, `pyhton3 scam.py YOUR_API_KEY_HERE`.